The Basics of Branding. Understanding Branding from Logo to Positioning

 When trying to build and increase the popularity of a brand, it is essential to be consistent.

-A product that is promoted for a certain quality that the target audience can easily confirm will, most of the time, get more brand awareness.
+A product promoted for a certain quality that the target audience can easily confirm will usually increase brand awareness.

 Continuing with Volvo, the brand has always focused on the safety its cars provide.
 Regardless of Volvo’s new launches, the company still emphasizes safety in its advertising, and even today, the brand is recognized as an epitome of vehicle safety.